 Online Financial System (OFS)

-Registered candidates are granted access to Elections Alberta’s secure Online Financial System (OFS) to enter and submit financial reports.
+Registered candidates and their chief financial officers are granted access to Elections Alberta’s secure Online Financial System (OFS) to report contributions, issue official contribution receipts to contributors, and submit the financial return.

 Contact us for access and login queries.